senorGPT/CTF_crackmes.one/vilxd - crack the points/vilxd - crack the points - Solution.md

 ![image-20251215001210481](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251215001210481.png)

 On the right in green text we can see three *cross references* (*XREFS*); `1400001e4`, `printf.constprop.0:14000160c`, and `main:14001192b`.
-Focusing on the `main` reference, I double click it which brings me to the function logic.
+Focusing on the `main` reference, I double click it which brings me to the `main` function logic.
 My assumption from earlier was correct regarding the `main` function logic,  this assembly matches that of the assembly discovered within [x64dbg](###5.2 String Driven-Entry).
 Albeit, with some more information thanks to *Ghidra*.

 ![image-20251215004802416](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251215004802416.png)

-One of *Ghidra's* superpowers is that it comes with a built-in *decompiler* which turns the *assembly* into *C-like pseudo code*. *Clicking on the `main` function* - *Window* - *Decompile: main*; This opens open a window with the pseudo code.
+One of *Ghidra's* superpowers is that it comes with a built-in *decompiler* which turns the *assembly* into *C-like pseudo code*. *Clicking on the `main` function* - *Window* - *Decompile: main*; This opens a window with the pseudo code.

 ![image-20251215005714226](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251215005714226.png)

 This makes it clear that `DAT_140013018` represents the `points`.
 Let's go ahead and rename it. *Right clicking `DAT_140013018`* - *Edit Label*; I change it to `POINTS`.
-Now with a more human readable name, it should be a easier to spot and trace when looking at the assembly / pseudo code.
+Now with a more human readable name, it should be a easier to spot and trace when looking at the assembly and pseudo code.
 The `main` function just prints the prompt, reads an integer into a global, and exits.

 *Right clicking `POINTS`* - *References* - *Show References* to Points (shortcut: *CTRL + SHIFT + F*); Opens a window with all references to the `POINTS` variable.

 ![image-20251215010845947](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251215010845947.png)

-The second reference `LEA _Argc, [POINTS]` is the instruction from the `main` function we just came from so I ignore it.
-Clicking on the first reference brings us into another function, which again we aren't seeing for the first time- the wrapper around the `scanf` function.
+The second reference, `LEA _Argc, [POINTS]` is the instruction from the `main` function we just came from so I ignore it.
+Clicking on the first reference brings us into another function, which again we aren't seeing for the first time - it's the wrapper around the `scanf` function.

 ![image-20251215014932508](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251215014932508.png)

-The confusion from earlier is more clear here.
+The confusion from earlier becomes more clear here.
 The only two references to the global `POINTS` variable are from the `main` and `scanf` functions.
 This begs the question, ***where is the comparison logic?***
-I am starting to wonder if there is another function that is *indirectly* accessing the `POINTS` variable or utilizing a *return value* from some kind of helper/wrapper function.
+I am starting to wonder if there is another function that is *indirectly* accessing the `POINTS` variable or utilizing a *return value* from some kind of *helper/wrapper* function.